Mass media in Kosovo: Regulatory authorities

 Electronic media are regulated by the Independent Media Commission (IMC), established by law as an "independent body for regulation, management, and oversight of the broadcasting frequency spectrum".
 Yet, its composition and functioning remain under political influence.
 The IMC members are elected by the Kosovo Parliament, and are thus affiliated to the ruling political parties.
 The IMC board thus risks blocking civil servants' agenda for political reasons.
 The new IMC Board Chairman failed to disclose its previous activities in local government, which would have disqualified him from eligibility.

 Censorship and media freedom

 In 2016, Freedom House scored Kosovo as "partly free", with an overall score of 49 (where 0 is the best and 100 the worst).
 The organisation recorded the persistence of political interference, financial pressures, and high media ownership concentration.

 Minority issues are often neglected in the media, and at most limited to Kosovo Serbs.
-RTK started a Serbian-language cable channel RTK2 in June 2013.
+RTK started a Serbian-language cable channel RTK 2 in June 2013.